scala/scala3/docs/docs/reference/contextual/derivation.md

 the deriving type `T`, and computes the type class implementation according to that shape.
 This is all that the provider of an ADT with a `derives` clause has to know about the derivation of a type class instance.

-Note that `derived` methods may have given `Mirror` arguments indirectly (eg. by having a given argument which in turn has a given `Mirror`, or not at all (eg. they might use some completely different user-provided mechanism, for instance using Dotty macros or runtime reflection).
+Note that `derived` methods may have given `Mirror` arguments indirectly (e.g. by having a given argument which in turn has a given `Mirror`, or not at all (e.g. they might use some completely different user-provided mechanism, for instance using Dotty macros or runtime reflection).
 We expect that (direct or indirect) `Mirror` based implementations will be the most common and that is what this document emphasises.